arrayoutofbounds/hcard-generator/README.md

 ## CD

 Continous Deployment was setup by using Travis CI and ElasticBeanstalk.
 Every time the code was pushed, tests were ran and a docker image was built.
 The docker image is then pushed to dockerhub and then downloaded by the Elasticbeanstalk instance and executed.

+## SEO

+Pre-rendering your React application is useful if you want to increase SEO performance of your website and make it visible to search engines.
+Most of the search engine robots does not execute client side javascript code and that makes websites which are made by React is not visible on search engine results.

+To improve SEO, the app is using react-snap.
+It pre renderes the app to improve SEO.

 ## To Do